fachwerk-dev/create-fachwerk/slides/slides.md

 ## Add full image background

-To add a background image to a full slide, use the following class in the metadata:
+To add a background image to an entire slide, use the following class in the metadata:

 ```
 ---